mnorko/caffe/README.md

 ### Overview

-1. For SSD text detection testing code, see /examples/ssd/python.
+1. For the test scripts, tools, and prototxt files for the ocr pipeline and the combined text detection/word reading network, see `$CAFFE_ROOT/examples/ocr`.
+This folder also contains the code for performing net surgery to combine the pre-trained weights for the detection and reading network.
 Further documentation is presented within that folder

-2. For prototxt files for text reading, see /examples/ocr/90ksynth

-3. For prototxt files and testing code for the combined text detection/word reading network, see /examples/ocr.
-This folder also contains the code for performing net surgery to combine the pre-trained weights for the detection and reading network. as well as the net surgery code to combine detection and read.
-Further documentation is presented within that folder

-4. For ipython notebooks for testing text detection, tex reading, and the full combined network, see /examples.
-Further documentation is provided within that folder.
+2. Code for checking the backpropagation for python caffe layers is contained in  `$CAFFE_ROOT/python/caffe/test/'.
+For additional information, see the description in the "Gradient Checker for Python Layers" section below.

+3. Files for creating the lmdb data for COCO-Text is found in `$CAFFE_ROOT/examples/coco/create_data`.
+The documentation on how to create the lmdb folders is included within that folder.

+4. The python layers are contained in `$CAFFE_ROOT/examples/pycaffe/layers'.
+More information on those layers is included in the "Python Layers for Caffe" section below.

 5. For networks and code that test the spatial transformer network on MNIST, see examples/mnist.
 Further documentation provided within the folder

-6. Files for creating the lmdb data for COCO-Text is found in `$CAFFE_ROOT/examples/coco/create_data`.
-The documentation on how to create the lmdb folders is included within that folder.

 ### Python Layers for Caffe

-All of the new caffe layers that were written for the combined text detector and reader are in /examples/pycaffe/layers.
+All of the new caffe layers that were written for the combined text detector and reader are in `$CAFFE_ROOT/examples/pycaffe/layers'.

 1. Add `$CAFFE_ROOT/examples/pycaffe/layers` to your PYTHONPATH